 What is a human person?
 What is the human condition?
 What factors influence human life, choice, and action?
 What is human destiny?
 These questions concerning humanity are philosophical questions, and it is the general purpose of this course to expose the student to the ways serious thinkers have approached and understood them.
 The course addresses such topics as: humanity's origin and evolution; humanity's place in the universe; the impact of human scientific, technological and creative achievement; the relationship between human beings and God; and humanity's ultimate destiny.
 Prerequisite: CORE 280.

-CORE 285 - Philosophy of Death and the Meaning of Life (3 credits)
+CORE 285 - Eastern Philosophy (3 credits)